toucansites/website/contents/docs/[07]deployment/[01]github-pages/index.md

 ---
 category: "deployment"
 title: "GitHub Pages"
 description: "Toucan-based websites can be hosted for free using GitHub Pages.
-Follow these steps to set up your site"
+Follow these steps to set up your site."
 order: 1
 ---